Taxation & Salaries

 In the case when income derives from sources within Croatia, researchers are obliged to pay income tax.
-For employees receiving a salary, the employer bears the responsibility for income and he is obliged to pay income tax for the researcher at the same time as the salary.
+For employees receiving a salary, the employer bears the responsibility for income and is obliged to pay income tax for the researcher alongside the salary.

 Regardless of their status of tax resident or not, foreign researchers will have to pay income tax on the following: